Feline hyperthyroidism: Causes

 The majority of cases of hyperthyroidism in cats are the result of benign tumours.
 The most commonly identified abnormalities of the thyroid gland in hyperthyroid cases are follicular cell adenoma and multinodular adenomatous hyperplasia.
 1% to 3% of feline hyperthyroid cases are caused by malignant tumours.
 These are not always able to be distinguished from benign tumours.

 It is believed that the cause of hyperthyroidism is multifactorial.
 Studies have identified different mutations as causing thyroid cell autonomy.

 Iodine

-Excessive iodine administration has been hypothesised as causing thyrotoxicosis in cats, as it does in humans; however, cats have been shown in multiple long terms studies to be able to regulate their levels of thyroid hormone within safe ranges when administered iodine.
+Excessive iodine administration has been hypothesised as causing thyrotoxicosis in cats, as it does in humans; however, cats have been shown in multiple long-term studies to be able to regulate their levels of thyroid hormone within safe ranges when administered iodine.
 Iodide intake and its effects are unknown.

 Iodine amounts in cat food vary by as much as a factor of 30.
-Low, high, and variable iodine diets have been hypothesised as cause of feline hyperthyroidism.
+Low, high, and variable iodine diets have been hypothesised as a cause of feline hyperthyroidism.